mtony75/isprime/README.md

 #### Update June 26, 2018
 * Added feature that will take a range of numbers and find all the prime numbers in that range.
+* Added feature that will accept a number from the user and find the next 100 prime numbers from that number.